Part of a child's investment income might be subject to tax at the parent's highest marginal tax rate if:

 To qualify to use Form 8814 to report the child's income, all of these must apply:

 The child's income must be more than $950 and less than $9,500 after totaling only these sources:

 The child didn’t make estimated tax payments in his or her name or taxpayer identification number.

-The child didn’t apply an overpayment from the prior-year return to the current-year return under the child's name or taxpayer identification number.
+The child didn’t apply an overpayment from the prior-year return to the current-year return -- under his or her name or taxpayer identification number.